Email FacebookTwitterMenu burgerClose thin

 Financing Second Homes and Investment Properties

 When applying for a mortgage, a borrower has to indicate whether the property will be used as a primary residence, second home or investment property.
 Primary residences are the easiest and least expensive to finance, with looser qualification standards and lower interest rates.
-Down payments on primary residences may be as low as 3% of purchase price on conventional loans, 3.5% on FHA loans and zero on VA loans.
+Down payments on primary residences may be as low as 3% of the purchase price on conventional loans, 3.5% on FHA loans and zero on VA loans.

 Lending requirements on second homes are stricter.
 Lenders are likely to look for a lower debt-to-income ratio to be sure the buyer can cover the second mortgage payment, for instance.
 Second-home mortgages may require 10% down.
 Interest rates are also likely to be slightly higher than primary home mortgages.
 Except for a few special circumstances, FHA loans can’t be used to purchase second homes.